Introduction to Resources

 The resources below are available as in different file formats including PDF's, MSWord or Excel working tools.

-The skill/behaviours individual assessments and training needs analysis tools (available in pdf and working file MSExcel versions above and from the free resources section) are simple, effective and flexible tools for assessing individual training needs and for group training needs analysis.
+The skill/behaviours individual assessments and training needs analysis tools are simple, effective and flexible tools for assessing individual training needs and for group training needs analysis.
 Adapt them to suit your purposes, which can extend to specifying and evolving more complex learning and development management systems.

 The Training Needs Analysis (TNA) spreadsheet is now available in three different variations, based on three different individual skill/behaviour assessments for the roles: